 Before you begin, make sure that you have everything you need - It’ll make for a much more organised brew process:

-- High quality fresh coffee beans from a roaster with a great reputation (if you are lucky enough to have one locally, buy local)
+- High quality fresh coffee beans from a roaster with a great reputation (check out our staff picks)

 - Brewer - and filters, if necessary